wacncontent/CustomizeTool/addCommentOutput/articles/store-sendgrid-java-how-to-send-email.md

         	{\"enable\":1,\"text/html\":
 			\"<html><b>Thank you</b> for your business.</html>\"}}}}");

 -   Another example of a filter is click tracking.
-Let’s say that your email text contains a hyperlink, such as the following, and you want to track the click rate:
+Let's say that your email text contains a hyperlink, such as the following, and you want to track the click rate: